annassanchez/Kaggle-Competition/README.md

 - `carat`: the diamond weight.
 <br>One carat weighs 1/5 of a gram and is divided into 100 points, so a diamond weighing 1.07 ct. is referred to as "one carat and seven points."
 <br>Diamonds of the same weight doesn't mean that the size appearance i the same is the same -> other factors as the `cut` or the material might affect also.
 - `cut`: the quality of the diamond's cut.
 The cut is measures the diamond's refeaction - evaluating how the light angle shifts through the diamond.
 The better the cut, the diamond is clearer and shines brighter, therfore is more expensive.
-If the cut is not well enough, the diamond will be more matt and
+If the cut is not well enough, the diamond will be more matt and less clear.
 - `color`: the color of the diamond.
 The color is coded from `D` to `Z`, according to how clear it is.
 <br>To determine the correct color, all submitted diamonds are compared to an internationally accepted master set of stones, the colors of which range from `D`, or colorless (the most sought after) to `Z`, the most yellow/brown - aside from "fancy" yellow or brown.
 - `clarity`: a measurement of how clear the diamond is.
 <br>There are two types of clarity characteristics: inclusions and blemishes.
 In order to grade the clarity of a diamond, it is necessary to observe the number and nature of external and internal characteristics of the stone, as well as their size and position.
 The difference is based on their locations: inclusions are enclosed within a diamond, while blemishes are external characteristics.
-IGI grading reports show plotted diagrams of clarity characteristics marked in red for internal and green for external features.

 ![](https://www.igi.org/assets/images/diamond-4cs.jpg)
 Each of the C's is graded on a scale and can be evaluated for quality.
 The final price is given by an equilibrium of all of the variables - the higher they rank in all the variables, the better.